In celebration of Women’s History Month, meet some of the amazing women working hard to ensure the health and welfare of our community.

 Why does your work matter?

-What do you think is our biggest public health challenge in the next 20/50/100 years?
+What do you think is the biggest public health challenge in the next 20/50/100 years?

 When did you know you wanted to work in public health?